javibravo/simpleue/README.md

    - Redis : Predis\Client
    - AWS SQS : Aws\Sqs\SqsClient

 And was well the source *queue name*.
-The consumer will create additional queues to manage the process:
+The consumer will need additional queues to manage the process:

    - **Processing queue** (only for Redis): It will store the item popped from source queue while it is being processed.
    - **Failed queue**: All tasks that fail (according the Task definition) will be add in this queue.